 Conditional letters of acceptance (LOA).
 You may apply for conditional acceptance as follows:

 “When successful completion of a prerequisite course or program is required before admission into a program of study, the DLI may issue a conditional letter of acceptance to a foreign national.
 This letter should be submitted when the applicant applies to enter Canada as a temporary resident.”

 “When the completion of a prerequisite program, such as English as a second language (ESL) or French as a second language (FSL), is a condition for enrolment in a subsequent program, officers issue a study permit for the length of the prerequisite program plus 1 year.”

 Note: Foreign nationals who have been issued a study permit for a prerequisite program are not eligible to work off-campus in Canada until they begin their main program of study.

-A- No. You don’t have to pay a full amount upfront to get admission approval.
-Colleges may offer and enter payment arrangements allowing students to pay the fee in installments.
+A- No. You don’t have to pay the full amount upfront to get admission approval.
+Colleges may offer and enter payment arrangements, allowing students to pay the fee in installments.
 Can-College has such a policy.

 However, it is important to note that the visa application does require an applicant to prove his/her ability to support themselves financially during their stay in Canada.

-Once your admission is accepted, our staff can further guide you on this and may refer to a licensed legal professional for further advice on the visa application requirement.
+Once your admission is accepted, our staff can further guide you on this, and may refer you to a licensed legal professional for further advice on the visa application requirement.

 "Financial resources - Section: 220 An officer shall not issue a study permit to a foreign national, other than one described in paragraph 215(1)(d) or (e), unless they have sufficient and available financial resources, without working in Canada, to